 Example: Death in 2017, No Lifetime Gifts

 Again, you would subtract your available estate tax exemption from your net estate to arrive at your taxable estate.
-Your estate would owe a tax of $804,000 if you didn't make any taxable gifts during your lifetime exceeded the annual exemption amounts:
+Your estate would owe a tax of $804,000 if you didn't make any taxable gifts during your lifetime that exceeded the annual exemption amounts:

 $7,500,000 net estate less $5,490,000 estate tax exemption equals $2,010,000 taxable estate

-Your taxable estate is then multiplied by the 40 percent tax rate to arrive at your federal estate tax liability, which in this example equals $804,000.
+Your taxable estate is then multiplied by the 40% tax rate to arrive at your federal estate tax liability, which in this example equals $804,000.